-Suddenly, a catchphrase came up: from the end of the world to the edge of reality - and that might be the subtitle to my next book.
+Suddenly, a catchphrase came up: from the end of the world to the edge of reality.
 It seemed to sum up my life in 2012 - living on the edge, yet strangely at the centre of things too.

-I like Cornwall.
-It has a good atmosphere: if you want fame and money, you don't live here.
+I like Cornwall (see some pics here).
+It has a great atmosphere: if you want fame and money, you don't live here.
 This makes the social atmosphere quite coherent for those of us who live here - we all agree on certain of life's basics.
 With its seafaring and mining traditions, the Cornish can understand someone who goes to a conflict zone, Palestine, and invests so much in it.
 It's all about living a bit dangerously, 'treading the edge'.
-Except it isn't really very dangerous if you keep your wits about you.
+Except it isn't really dangerous if you keep your wits about you.